farukGucN/kyma-runtime-samples/from-zero-to-cap-on-kyma/the-detailed-path.md

 ## Prerequisites

 - [SAP BTP, Kyma runtime instance](../prerequisites/README.md#kyma)

+> [!Note]
-   > Note: if you are using BTP trial account, use trial subaccount that supports SAP Hana.
-At the time of writing SAP Hana is available in the US, but not in Signapore
+> If you're using an SAP BTP trial account, use a subaccount that supports SAP Hana Cloud.
+At the time of creating the sample (June 2025), SAP Hana Cloud is available in the US, but not in Singapore.
 - [Docker](../prerequisites/README.md#docker)
 - [make](https://www.gnu.org/software/make/)
 - [Kubernetes tooling](../prerequisites/README.md#kubernetes)